yenthusiastic/Musical-Wristband/Project_Documentation.md

 Each note is basically represented as a frequency which is defined in the [pitches.h](/Arduino%20Sketch/pitches.h) (a C++ header) file.

 If the hardware is working fine, continue with making your wristband.
-Else, I suggest you checking your wiring, components' values, and solder joints.
+Else, I suggest you check your wiring, components' values, and solder joints.

 <h3>4.
 Sewing the wristband together</h3>